SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 - Continue with the more general exceptions
 - Otherwise, a compilation error will occur

-Each **catch** block should handle only these exceptions, which it expects:
+Each **catch** block should handle only these exceptions, which it concerns:

-- If a method is not competent to handle an exception, it should leave it unhandled
+- If a method is not intended to handle a exception, it should leave it unhandled

-- Handling all exceptions disregarding their type is a bad practice (anti-pattern)
+- Handling all exceptions disregarding their type is a bad practice

 [/slide]